atdixon/SuperSelect/README.md

     $ ./scripts/launch-test-browser.sh

-To develop just the content script capability headless (without the browser extension environment):
+To develop the content script capability headless (without the browser extension environment):

-    $ rlwrap lein sandbox
+    $ rlwrap lein fig-demo

 Then serve resources/unpacked/sandbox.html in your browser.

-This is useful for better repl experience; figwheel isn't supported for the content script in the extension environment.
+This is useful for a better repl experience; figwheel isn't supported for the content script in the extension environment.

+If you're developing just the text selection code, this is the way to go.

 ##### Develop the Demo